Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

    Microsoft.EntityFrameworkCore.SqlServer
    ```

-   -->/// package to work with Sql server. use in Program.cs or in Data/MyBookStoreWebDbContext.cs files
+   -->/// package to work with Sql server. use in Program.cs or in Data/MyBookStoreWebDbContext.cs files (This package has relational dependency of first 2 packages, this package will automatically instal first 2 packages), use this package in MyBookStoreWebDbContext.cs and Program.cs
+   (Database Providers,all Nuget packages to work with different DB)[https://learn.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli]

 4. ```bash
    Microsoft.EntityFrameworkCore.Tools